| Upper Extremity Trauma in Children and Adolescents: An Update from the Hand and Upper Extremity Program Donald S. Bae MD, Peter M. Waters MD

 examination findings play in the evaluation and treatment of

+these patients.
 Bae, Waters, and Zurakowski have reported on the reliability

 of three different classification systems measuring active